Color constancy: Retinex theory

-The "Land effect" is the capacity to see full color (if muted) images solely by looking at a photo with red and gray wavelengths.
+The "Land effect" is the capacity to see full color images solely by looking at superimposed images of black and white transparencies of the same scene, one taken through a red filter and the other taken through a green filter, and illuminated by red and white light, respectively (or even by two different yellow wavelengths).
 The effect was discovered by Edwin H. Land, who was attempting to reconstruct James Clerk Maxwell's early experiments in full-colored images.
-Land realized that, even when there were no green or blue wavelengths present in an image, the visual system would still perceive them as green or blue by discounting the red illumination.
+Land saw that, even when only yellow light illuminated the superimposed images, the visual system would still perceive a full (if muted) range of color.
 Land described this effect in a 1959 article in Scientific American.
-In 1977, Land wrote another Scientific American article that formulated his "retinex theory" to explain the Land effect.
+In 1977, Land wrote another Scientific American article that described a generalized Land effect, leading to formulation of his "Retinex Theory" to explain what he believed was main basis of human color vision.
 The word "retinex" is a blend of "retina" and "cortex", suggesting that both the eye and the brain are involved in the processing.
-Land, with John McCann, also developed a computer program designed to imitate the retinex processes taking place in human physiology.

-The effect can be experimentally demonstrated as follows.
+The generalized Land effect can be experimentally demonstrated as follows.
 A display called a "Mondrian" (after Piet Mondrian whose paintings are similar) consisting of numerous colored patches is shown to a person.
 The display is illuminated by three white lights, one projected through a red filter, one projected through a green filter, and one projected through a blue filter.
 The person is asked to adjust the intensity of the lights so that a particular patch in the display appears white.
 The experimenter then measures the intensities of red, green, and blue light reflected from this white-appearing patch.
 Then the experimenter asks the person to identify the color of a neighboring patch, which, for example, appears green.
 Then the experimenter adjusts the lights so that the intensities of red, blue, and green light reflected from the green patch are the same as were originally measured from the white patch.
 The person shows color constancy in that the green patch continues to appear green, the white patch continues to appear white, and all the remaining patches continue to have their original colors.